mahesh989/Parkinson_Disease/README.md

 UPDRS is an undeniable feature that is directly related to differentiating healthy and unhealthy people which has a narrow confidence interval as well as features in Histogram.

+We exclude FractionUnvoicedFrames and DegreeVoiceBreaks as frequency for different values as observed in the Histogram can contradict our result as they seem fairly similar.

+As supported by hypothesis testing, Jitter(%), Jitter(Abs), Jitter(DDP), Jitter(PPQ5) and Jitter(RAP) are interesting features that can help to detect PD.
+By looking into Histograms, confidence intervals and mean differences we decided to choose Jitter(%) as the next feature.
+Some of the jitter features have 0 mean differences and some have fairly low ones.
+It was the choice between Jitter(%) and Jitter(DDP) that had significant mean differences.
+By looking into the Histogram, we decided to choose Jitter(%) as we believe this will help to detect PD with more certainty.

 ## Implications and Future Directions